| |

 faux olive branched in kitchen

-I absolutely love the way faux olive branches look.
+I love the way faux olive branches look.
 They’re used in every room but love them most in the kitchen.
-This faux olive branch wreath looks perfect on my vintage shutters.

 faux olive tree wreath hanging on shutters